lucaspassini/user-form/README.md

 ## 📕 About

-A basic user form made with React.js, it has a dark mode template and minimalist design for a modern approach.
+A basic user form made with React.js.

 ## 🧑🏻‍💻 Installation